 Meetings per lead

-This metric refers to the number of meetings scheduled with a lead before making a sale.
+This metric refers to the number of meetings scheduled with a lead before they make a purchase.
 An initial meeting begins at the interest stage when you want to make the prospect aware of your product.
 However, a single meeting doesn’t make a lead qualified right away, so you need an ongoing process to result in a qualified opportunity.

 Demo win rate

-The demo win rate, also called demo-to-close conversion rate, is the number of demos you give that lead to conversions.
+The demo win rate, also called demo-to-close conversion rate, is the number of demos you give that end up in conversions.
 It is influenced by how well your demo giving skills are, your targeting, and your follow-up strategy.

 You can find this rate by dividing the number of demos that lead to a conversion by the total number of demos given over a time period.